tmtsoftware/esw/docs/src/main/scripts/dsl/constructs/fsm.md

 # Finite State Machines

 Scripts have ability to define, include, and run @link:[Finite State Machine (FSM)](https://en.wikipedia.org/wiki/Finite-state_machine).
-A FSM can transition between defined states and can be made reactive to Events and Commands.
+FSM can transition between defined states and can be made reactive to Events and Commands.

 ## Define a FSM